House cladding ideas: Ultimate guide to exterior finishes

 Most render has a smoothish finish.
 However pebbles, gravel and shells can be added to create a hard-wearing layer.
 These are called roughcast and pebbldash.
 Typically you’ll see these finishes on coastal homes as they provide extra protection against the elements.

 Pebbledash was highly popular in the 70s and 80s as it was cheap and easy to maintain.
 Today, both look dated and are rarely used on new properties.
+Even house cladding ideas move with the times!

 Do you need planning permission?